 Security Staffing will See Improvements

 Cybersecurity does not have a staffing problem; it has a staffing crappy jobs problem.
 There are ample people out there who want to pontificate about all their grand theories of security.
-Where there are shortages is in security operations.
+What nobody wants to do is actually run anything.

 This is because working blue team defense in cybersecurity is like being the janitor’s assistant’s intern.
 All the miserable work (such as compliance implementation) is dumped on you.
 The executives treat you with contempt.
 If you report any serious issues, you are either ignored or retaliated against.
 When there is a breach, you are blamed, fired, and humiliated.
 Meanwhile, you are expected to know how to secure everything, everywhere, with flawless perfection.